 Though Snider identifies primarily as an experimental maker, her work is rooted in a nonfiction framing.
-To that end, Snider was a founding member (along with producer and educator Rachel Poulain) of SFSU Health Equity Institute’s Documentary for Health and Social Justice project.
-From 2006 until 2016, Snider and Poulain team-taught this powerful community engagement documentary course, resulting in over 50 student produced films on topics from bedbugs to peer counseling for sex workers to pursuing excellence under the DREAM Act.
-These films are archived at https://healthequity.sfsu.edu/node/8? and continue to screen and be of use to interested communities.
+To that end, Snider was a founding member (along with producer and educator Rachel Poulain) of SF State Health Equity Institute’s Documentary for Health and Social Justice project.
+From 2006 until 2016, Snider and Poulain team-taught this powerful community engagement documentary course, resulting in over 50 student-produced films on topics from bedbugs to peer counseling for sex workers to pursuing excellence under the DREAM Act.
+These films are archived and continue to screen and be of use to interested communities.

 Snider's explorations into stereoscopic, 3D, and AR include, in particular, pieces that exploit hand-processed images in the stereoscopic form.
 One project, Dimensional Bodies, is a portrait series that listens to the way people present their physical selves.
 Other AR slide works take the materiality of film and family photos to reshape themes of memory, loss, and personal histories.

-Snider’s body of single channel films since 2015 focus on human rights issues, especially as manifested in the schism between document and body.
+Snider’s body of single-channel films since 2015 focuses on human rights issues, especially as manifested in the schism between document and body.
 Prayer for the Torture Memos, for example, takes on the mountain of text and verbiage that controls the US policy on legal torture, allowing us to confront the materiality of pages, words, text, and resolve these abstractions into the concrete realm of people, in image and sound.

 Snider’s recent screenings include features at The View from the Avante Garde at Lincoln Center, Berkeley Art Museum / Pacific Film Archives, The Exploratorium, and the experimental screening series Light Industry in Brooklyn.
 Her films are distributed commercially by Canyon Cinema, and her films were acquired by the Academy Film Archives in 2019.